Summary

 Contents

-Kathy Ellen Manning (born December 3, 1956) is an American lawyer and politician from North Carolina, presently representing the state’s 6th congressional district.
-A member of the Democratic Party, her district is in the heart of the Piedmont Triad and includes Greensboro and most of Winston-Salem.
-She was the nominee for North Carolina’s 13th congressional district in the 2018 election, and ran for and won the neighboring 6th in the 2020 election after court-ordered redistricting.
+Kathy Ellen Manning (born December 3, 1956) is an American lawyer and politician who represented the North Carolina’s 6th congressional district from 2021 to 2025.
+A member of the Democratic Party, her district was in the heart of the Piedmont Triad area, including Greensboro and High Point, as well as parts of Forsyth, Rockingham, and Caswell Counties.

 Early life and career

-After graduating from college, Manning moved to Greensboro, her husband’s hometown, in 1987.
-She was the first woman to serve as board chair of the Jewish Federations of North America,[6] from 2009 to 2012.[7]
-She also was the founding board chair of Prizmah: Center for Jewish Day Schools in New York.[8]
+She was the first woman to serve as board chair of the Jewish Federations of North America,[7] from 2009 to 2012,[8] and served on the boards of the American Jewish Joint Distribution Committee and the Jewish Agency for Israel.
+She also was the founding board chair of Prizmah: Center for Jewish Day Schools.[9]

 U.S. House of Representatives